 Down the basement steps she saw the girl in the red robe run from one dark side to the other.
 The underground water well was ignored as she searched for this creature stalking her.
 “Where are you?
 Leave us alone.
 Leave me alone,” she cried.
 Then came another whisper.

 I’m going crazy.
 She was in a dark basement in a foreign place searching for a ghost, a creature, maybe herself, her crazy mind.
 And then she saw, in the light, the robe.
 Not red anymore, but white.
 She ran to the thing and it—wait, Ashley, her daughter turned to her.
 But it was too late.
 Angela’s arms were stretched out, and her daughter was screaming, falling, staring her mother in the eyes as her last child fell down a throat of darkness.

 Angela immediately fainted.

 The acknowledgement transformed her into a living zombie.
-Without thought, without feeling, without a reason to live anymore.
+Without thought, without feeling, without a reason to live.
 She dragged herself up the steps and into the kitchen.